-- This asana improves the flexibility of the neck, shoulders, and spine.
+- Improves spinal flexibility: Marjariasana helps to stretch and lengthen the spine, which can improve spinal flexibility and reduce stiffness in the back.
+This asana improves the flexibility of the neck, shoulders, and spine.

-- It gently tones the female reproductive system, giving relief from menstrual cramps and leucorrhea.
+- Female health: It gently tones the female reproductive system, giving relief from menstrual cramps and leucorrhea.

-- It may be safely practised during pregnancy; forceful contraction of the abdomen, however, should be avoided.
+- It may be safely practiced during pregnancy; forceful contraction of the abdomen, however, should be avoided.

 - Do not bend the arms at the elbows.
 Keep the arms and thighs vertical throughout.